 Students who add a course after the start of the semester are responsible for any work missed and are expected to speak with the instructor to learn the consequences of any work missed and whether there are opportunities for making up missed work.
-In some cases, the instructor of a course may require his or her consent before a student may add a course during the second week of the drop/add period.
+In some cases, the instructor of a course may require their consent before a student may add a course during the second week of the drop/add period.

 Course Loads and Overloads

 In order to be classified as a full-time student, a student must enroll for a minimum of 12 semester hours by the end of the drop/add period.
 The normal full-time load is 12-19 semester hours.
 Eligibility for many forms of financial aid and for participation on intercollegiate, varsity sports teams requires full time status.
 Students registering for fewer than 12 semester hours are classified as part-time and charged tuition on the basis of the number of semester hours being taken.

 Continuing students may enroll for 20-21 hours in a semester if they have a cumulative grade point average of 3.200 or better.
 To register for 22 or 23 hours, a minimum grade point average of 3.500 is required.
 Any schedule of more than 19 credit-hours that meets these grade point average standards requires approval by the student's navigator in the Office of Student Advancement.
 Graduating seniors may submit a petition to the Office of Undergraduate Studies for overloads within reason if they need such a schedule in order to graduate at the end of the semester in question but do not meet the grade point average standard.

 The First Undergraduate Year: